Best Vegan Omega-3 Supplement (To Supercharge Your Health)

 One study done on rats found that fish oil (contaminated with aspolychlorinated biphenyls and organochlorine pesticides) showed significant negative effects on oxidative stress and antioxidant capacity in rats.

-For instance the label might say each pill contains 1100 mg of omega-3.
+Now the label might say each pill contains 1100 mg of omega-3...

-But if you take a closer look there's only 200 mg of EPA & DHA.
-The rest 900 mg of omega-3 might be in the form of ALA or some other fat.
+...but if you take a closer look there's only 200 mg of EPA & DHA.
+The rest 900 mg of omega-3 might be in the form of ALA or some other fatty acid.

 Secondly, make sure to take a good look at the source of the omega-3:

 We certainly don't want to accidently take rancid fish oil.
 The product should clearly state that the omega-3 is derived from algae and nothing else.

 To ensure quality and purity the supplement should also be produced to GMP certified standards and tested by an independent or third-party testing group.